stavrakas13/TollAnalysisWebApp/README.md

     You need the depedencies to run it properly.
 For cli-client you need to npm link.
 For front-end npm start, for back-end node server.js to run it.

-**Database**
+**Database (NECESSARY ACTIONS)**

-    In order to fullfill your MYSQL DB, you need to go to /uploads directory and run --> python3 passages2mysql.py passes14.csv.
+    In order to fullfill your MYSQL DB, you need to go to /uploads directory run --> python3 passages2mysql.py passes14.csv.

+    In order to create the schema and the deault data that you need add to your database the .sql files schema.sql and data.sql.

 Disclaimer: This project was created for educational purposes only and is not intended for commercial use.